 So , 802.11w gives the solution for the problems that we have discussed above.
 The above scenarios are few scenario where the problem occurs.

-802.11w (PMF) gives the solution to the problems that we have discussed bove.
+802.11w (PMF) gives the solution to the problems that we have discussed above.

-- We simply can’t deauthenticate the clients connected to the AP, because the deauthentication and disassociation frames are protected.
+- We simply can’t deauthenticate the clients connected to the AP, because the deauthentication and disassociation frames are protected now with PMF.
 Both the parties will check the encrypted data + MIC (Unicast Deauthenticaiton/Disassociation), MIC in (Broadcast Deauthenticaiton/Disassociation).
 They will deauthenticate only for the valid protected Frames.

 Protected Management Frames